MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas-train-examples.md

 # Transform examples to Power Fx formulas

-We all had the time when we struggled with manipulation of text when we’re building apps.
-Searching online for tips and examples, or tools to test RegEx patterns. **Train with examples** uses [PROSE](https://www.microsoft.com/research/group/prose/) (Programming by Examples and Natural Language) so you can now just give us one or more desired output, and then Power Apps can automatically generate the formula for you.
+Most of us have struggled at times with manipulation of text when building apps.
+For help, we search online for tips and examples, or tools to test RegEx patterns. **Train with examples** uses [PROSE](https://www.microsoft.com/research/group/prose/) (Programming by Examples and Natural Language) so you can now just give us one or more desired outputs, and then Power Apps can automatically generate the formula for you.

-Let's use a simple app to show you how to use this feature.
+Let's use a simple app to show how to use this feature.
 You can follow [Create an app from scratch](data-platform-create-app-scratch.md) to create a sample app.
-In the following example, we're using the **Accounts** table in Dataverse with sample data that gets installed when you choose to install sample data while creating the environment.
+In the following example, we're using the **Accounts** table in Dataverse with sample data that you can choose to install while creating the environment.
 You can also use your own table if you don't have sample data.

 ## Work with dates in a gallery